Olea europaea subsp. cuspidata: Distribution

 It is extensively found through Africa (i.e. Egypt, Eastern Africa, Central Africa and Southern Africa), the Mascarenes (i.e. Mauritius and Réunion), western Asia (i.e. Arabian Peninsula, Afghanistan and Iran), the Indian sub-continent (i.e. northern India, Nepal and Pakistan) and western China.
 Subtropical dry forests of Olea europaea cuspidata are found in the Himalayan subtropical broadleaf forests ecoregion.

 In areas where it is not native, such as Australia, it is classified as an environmental weed spread mainly by birds eating the fruit.
 It is widely naturalized in New South Wales, Victoria, South Australia and Western Australia, where it is found in bushlands, parks, roadsides and waste areas on the coast and in highlands, where it would alter the original composition of the native vegetation.
 It was first introduced to Australia in the mid 19th century for ornamental reasons.

 Uses

 The wood is much-prized and durable, with a strong smell similar to bay rum, and is used for fine furniture and turnery.
 The wood is strong, hard, durable and heavy and resistant to termites and wood borers.
 The spindle wood is very light, while the heartwood is dark yellow to reddish brown.

+Olea europaea subsp. cuspidata produces edible fruit.
+They contain a biologically important oleanolic compound isolated from the chloroform extract (Anwar et al. 2013).
+The ripened fruits serve as a source of natural antioxidants due to their potential total phenolic compounds (Sharma et al. 2013).
+Traditionally in the Himalayas, the fruit of Olea europaea subsp. cuspidata has been used as medicine (Hassan et al. 2022).

 This species is cultivated as an ornamental tree for parks and gardens.
 It is also used for the production of table olives and oil.
 The sap of the fruit of this tree can also be used to make ink.